 Similarly, Employees who teach, supervise or support Students also have a responsibility to provide constructive comment on Student performance and progress.

 - maintain a pool of designated Harassment and Discrimination Contact Officers and ensure they are adequately trained

-- provide training and professional development opportunities for Employees and Managers to raise awareness of Workplace Harassment and Bullying, Discrimination and Harassment in the University and provide strategies to prevent this occurring
+- provide training and professional development opportunities for Employees and Managers to raise awareness of Workplace Bullying and Harassment, Discrimination and Harassment in the University and provide strategies to prevent this occurring

 - ensure Managers and Employees have access to training on their rights and responsibilities, including mandatory induction and refresher training

-- provide accessible information in relevant policies, procedures, schedules and websites regarding access to internal and external avenues of support for individuals in relation to Workplace Harassment and Bullying, Discrimination and Harassment concerns.
+- provide accessible information in relevant policies, procedures, schedules and websites regarding access to internal and external avenues of support for individuals in relation to Workplace Bullying and Harassment, Discrimination and Harassment concerns.

-This procedure outlines the broad stages associated with resolving complaints associated with Workplace Harassment and Bullying, Discrimination, Harassment, Victimisation and Vilification at the University.
+This procedure outlines the broad stages associated with resolving Complaints associated with Workplace Bullying and Harassment, Discrimination, Harassment, Victimisation and Vilification at the University.

 There are separate complaint resolution stages and processes to be followed depending upon the nature of the complaint.

-The stages and processes involved in resolving concerns and complaints of Workplace Harassment and Bullying are outlined in the Employee Workplace Harassment and Bullying Complaint Resolution Schedule.
+The stages and processes involved in resolving concerns and complaints of Workplace Bullying and Harassment are outlined in the Employee Workplace Bullying and Harassment Complaint Resolution Schedule.

 The stages and processes involved in resolving concerns and complaints of Discrimination and Harassment (including Sex Based Harassment) are outlined in the Employee Discrimination and Harassment Complaint Resolution Schedule.